Most health authorities have started to acknowledge the health benefits of low-carb diets.

 However, it doesn’t seem like they’re about to reach the mainstream anytime soon.

-Despite the proven benefits, nutrition professionals are still reluctant to recommend them because apparently they are hard to stick to.
+Despite the proven health benefits, many nutrition professionals are still reluctant to recommend them.
+They believe low-carb diets are too hard to stick to.

 I want to debunk that myth now, once and for all.

-Many randomized controlled trials have compared low-carb diets to the standard of care... a low-fat, calorie restricted diet.
+Many randomized controlled trials (RCT) have compared low-carb diets to the standard weight loss strategy — a low-fat, calorie-restricted diet.

 When you look at these studies, you see that low-carb diets aren’t harder to stick to at all.
-It’s a myth.
+It’s a misconception.

-Most of these studies (not all) show that more people in the low-carb groups make it to the end.
+Most of these studies show that more people in the low-carb groups make it to the end.

 The difference isn’t huge, but it is very clear that low-carb diets are at least NOT harder to stick to than low-fat diets.

-Low-carb diets circumvent the main side effect of dieting... hunger.
+There is one main reason low-carb diets are easy to stick to: they circumvent the main side effect of dieting — hunger.